 Painted Pallet Art

 Turn your headboard into a canvas by painting a bold design or pattern on the pallet wood.
 I went with a geometric pattern in soft pastels, and it has become a focal point in my bedroom.
+If you enjoy working with wide, horizontal formats, you might also love these long canvas painting ideas.

 Rustic Weathered Look